farawell/CS101_KAIST_2024f/README.md

 1. Modify cs1robots.py
 To enable load_world() to work with relative paths (e.g., load_world(worlds/harvest1.wld)), follow these steps:

-First, add the following import at the beginning of the file, where other imports are listed:
+* Add the following import at the beginning of the file, where other imports are listed:
 ```python
 import os
 ```

-Modify the load_world() function.
+* Modify the load_world() function.
 Right before the line txt = open(filename, 'r').read(), add:
 ```python
 if not os.path.isabs(filename):
         filename = os.path.join('/path/to/your/site-packages/directory', filename)